+This is a great strategy to manufacture equity and provides property owners with a number of options - land banking, sell the land or build to sell and/or hold.
 Widow blocks exist throughout Brisbane from the times of World War 1.
 These lots are rectangular in shape and split diagonally with two triangular portions so the rear allotment does not have street frontage.

 Why was the block split like this?